ThinkingInTypes/ThinkingInTypes.github.io/Chapters/C11_Structural_Typing.md

 Remember that protocols are most valuable when you are using static type checking; if your project doesn't use type checks, then a protocol is a `abc.ABC` with no abstract methods--it won't enforce anything by itself at runtime.
 In such cases, if enforcement is needed, an ABC with abstract methods (or even just documentation) might be better.
-However, even in purely dynamic contexts, many developers find protocols useful as documentation: by reading the Protocol class, you know what an object is expected to do.
+However, even in purely dynamic contexts, many developers find protocols useful as documentation: by reading the `Protocol` class, you know what an object is expected to look like.

 In Python's type system evolution, protocols were introduced to complement nominal typing, not to replace it.
 They give you the freedom to write code in the Pythonic duck-typed style while still reaping the benefits of static analysis.